Software-Quality-Management-UI/JUnit5_Maven_Demo/README.md

-A sample project with JUnit 5.8 showcasing JUnit5 testing, including native test suites.
+A sample project with JUnit 5.8 showcasing JUnit5 testing, including native test suites and test coverage.

 This project is a Maven project that can be cloned via `git clone` and at the same time also an Eclipse project.

+`mvn test` runs all test cases declared in class `AllTests` and creates via JaCoCo a test coverage report that can be found in `target/site/jacoco/`.

 Import to Eclipse via: